ibm-cloud-docs/discovery/getting-started-tool.md

     Since the entire document is currently identified as `text`, the  markers on the right side are entirely in yellow.
 As you annotate (and the system starts predicting), the colors update.
     {: tip}

 1. Click on `title`, then select the marker next to `Installation and Integration Guide`.
-Click the **Submit page** button.
+Click **Submit page**.
 1. In the page preview on the left, click on page 3.
-Note that the `title` has already been predicted for this page.
-Click the **Submit page** button.
+Note that the `title` is already predicted for this page.
+Click **Submit page**.
 1. On page 4, select the `footer` label and select the marker next to the footer.
 Click the **Submit page** button.
 1. On pages 5 and 6, annotate the footers with the `footer` label.
 Submit each page.
 Click through a few more pages; note that the footer was predicted properly by {{site.data.keyword.discoveryshort}}.
 Annotate the `title`s (flush left) and `subtitle`s (indented) on pages 7, 9, and 10 and submit each page individually.
 1. Click through a few more pages and check the predicted titles and subtitles.
-If any need to be changed, annotate those pages and click the **Submit page** button.
+If any need to be changed, annotate those pages, and click **Submit page**.
-1. Now click on the **Manage fields** tab and under **Improve query results by splitting your documents** split the document based on `subtitle`.
+1. Now click on the **Manage fields** tab and under **Improve query results by splitting your documents** split the document, based on `subtitle`.
-1. That should be enough annotating for now.
-Click the **Apply changes to collection** button on the top right.
+1. Click the **Apply changes to collection** button on the top right.
 An **Upload your documents** dialog box appears.
-Browse to the original `watsonexplorerinstall.pdf` file and upload it.
-This applies all the annotations to your index.
+Browse to the original `watsonexplorerinstall.pdf` file, and upload it.
+All of the annotations are applied to your index.
 After it finishes indexing, the **Overview** screen opens.
-You should now see 30+ documents, and 4 fields identified from your data: `footer`, `subtitle`, `text`, and `title`.
-(If the changes don't display within a few minutes, refresh the browser window.)
+Expect to now see more than 30 documents and 4 fields identified from your data: `footer`, `subtitle`, `text`, and `title`.
+If the changes do not display within a few minutes, refresh the browser window.

-    You can exclude fields (such as `footer`) from being indexed by opening the **Manage fields** tab and toggling that field `off`.
+    You can exclude fields, such as `footer`, from being indexed by opening the **Manage fields** tab and toggling that field `off`.
     {: tip}

 ## Step 5: Let's query